emanic/calico/master/usage/openstack/host-routes.md

 IPs represent the local hypervisor, because data sent by an instance is always routed there.

-> **NOTE**
->
-> networking-calico avoids unnecessary IP usage by using the subnet
-> gateway IP to represent the local compute host, on every compute host where
-> that subnet is being used.
-Although that might initially sound odd, it works
-> because no data is ever sent to or from the gateway IP address; the gateway
-> IP is only used as the next hop address for the first IP hop from an instance
-> to its compute host, and then the compute host routes the data again,
-> according to its routing table, to wherever it needs to go.
-This also means
-> that the gateway IP address really is functioning as each instance's default
-> gateway, in the generally understood sense.
+<div class="alert alert-info" role="alert"><b>Note</b>: networking-calico avoids
+unnecessary IP usage by using the subnet gateway IP to represent the local compute host, on every compute host where that subnet is being used.
+Although that might initially sound odd, it works because no data is ever sent to or from the gateway IP address; the gateway IP is only used as the next hop address for the first IP hop from an instance to its compute host, and then the compute host routes the data again, according to its routing table, to wherever it needs to go.
+This also means that the gateway IP address really is functioning as each instance's default gateway, in the generally understood sense.</div>

 When are host routes useful with Calico?
 ----------------------------------------